vipulDessai/game-development-notes/substance-designer/techinques.md

 # create cracks using noise

 - <img src="./images/techniques/create-cracks-effects.png">
-- use cloud noise as foreground and background for a blend node
+- use `cells 4` noise as foreground and background for a blend node
   - adjust the scale of both of them
+  - blending mode is `copy`
-- use the above - `binary fluid pattern using guassian noise` to create a mask for the blend
+- use the above - [`binary fluid pattern using guassian noise`](./techinques.md#binary-fluid-pattern-using-guassian-noise) to create a mask for the blend
-- add a edge detect and directional warp with clouds 1 noise
+- add a `edge detect` and `directional warp` with `clouds 1` noise

 # make edges jagged with noise

 <img src="./images/techniques/make-edges-jagged-with-noise.png">

-- add directional warp, increase the intensity, set more than value 1
+- add `directional warp`, increase the intensity, set more than value 1
 - <img src="./images/techniques/jagged-edges-directional-warp.gif">

 # scratches from tile sampler greyscale